-- Elect four Class I directors to serve until the 2024 annual meeting of stockholders and one Class II director to serve until the 2022 annual meeting of stockholders, and their successors have been elected and qualified; - Vote on an advisory (non-binding) resolution to approve our executive compensation disclosed in this proxy statement; - Ratify the appointment of KPMG LLP as our independent registered public accounting firm for the 2021 fiscal year; and - Transact such other business as may properly be brought before the annual meeting or any adjournments or postponements of the annual meeting.
+- Elect four Class II directors to serve until the 2025 annual meeting of stockholders and their successors have been elected and qualified; - Vote on an advisory (non-binding) resolution to approve our executive compensation disclosed in this proxy statement: - Ratify the appointment of KPMG LLP as our independent registered public accounting firm for the 2022 fiscal year; and - Transact such other business as may properly be brought before the annual meeting or any adjournments or postponements of the annual meeting.

 When and where will the annual meeting be held?
-The annual meeting will be held on May 17, 2021, at 5:00 p.m., Pacific Time.
+The annual meeting will be held on May 16, 2022, at 5:00 p.m., Pacific Time.
 Due to the COVID-19 pandemic, the annual meeting will be held exclusively in a virtual format.
-You will be able to attend the meeting in person via the internet, vote, and submit questions online during the annual meeting by visiting www.virtualshareholdermeeting.com/CATY2021
+You will be able to attend the meeting in person via the Internet, vote, and submit questions online during the annual meeting by visiting www.virtualshareholdermeeting.com/CATY2022.

-Who can attend the annual meeting via internet?
-All stockholders at the close of business on the record date and their duly appointed proxies may attend the annual meeting in person via internet.
-To be admitted to the annual meeting via the internet, you must enter the control number on your proxy card.
+Who can attend the annual meeting via the Internet?
+All stockholders at the close of business on the record date and their duly appointed proxies may attend the annual meeting in person via the Internet.
+To be admitted to the annual meeting via the Internet, you must enter the control number on your proxy card.